Algebraic-Programming/ALP/docs/Development.md

    even if it runs counter rule #3-- but not if it would spread over more than two lines;

-2. OpenMP pragmas ignore rule #6;
+2. OpenMP pragmas may ignore rule #6-- they may follow regular tab-based indentation instead;

 3. the 80-character limit is not strictly enforced.
-For example, an OpenMP macro of 83 characters on a single line is better readable than one split over two;
+For example, an OpenMP macro of 83 characters on a single line is better readable than when split over two;

 4. brackets in code bodies that limit the scope of some of the declaration within the body, may, contrary to rule #3, appear alone on a single line.